 University of Chester

-If you are interested in Primary School Direct places, the North Shropshire Teaching School Alliance and Darwin Teaching School Alliances are partnerships of successful and outstanding schools across Shrewsbury and North Shropshire working in collaboration with the University of Chester and the Salop Teaching School Alliance.
+If you are interested in Primary School Direct places, the North Shropshire Teaching School Alliance and the Darwin Learning Partnership lead a partnership of successful and outstanding schools across Shrewsbury and North Shropshire working in collaboration with the University of Chester and the Salop Teaching School Alliance.
 St. Peter’s CE Primary School, Wem is the lead Teaching School for the primary School Direct programme and Woodfield Infants is the lead school for Early Years, delivering local, high quality training in partnership with other successful Shropshire primary phase schools.

-For further information regarding Primary and Early Years School Direct, please visit websites:
+For further information regarding Primary and Early Years School Direct, please visit the below website:

 North Shropshire Teaching School

 Trainees will complete a total of 180 days of training.
 120 days will be in the classroom observing and building up to whole class teaching as soon as possible.
 The aim of School Direct, as opposed to the conventional PGCE, is that trainees are more quickly immersed in the practicalities of teaching; results in a more confident and competent teacher.